 Women should avoid becoming pregnant while being treated with VELCADE as it could harm your unborn baby.
-Females should use effective birth control during treatment and for 60 days after the final dose of VELCADE.
+Females should use effective birth control during treatment and for at least seven months after the final dose of VELCADE.
 If using hormonal contraceptives (for example, the pill), an additional barrier method of contraception (for example, diaphragm or condom) must be used.
 Males should use effective contraception during treatment with VELCADE and for four months following treatment.
 Tell your doctor immediately if you think you are pregnant.
-Do not breastfeed during treatment with VELCADE and for 60 days after your final dose of VELCADE.
+Do not breastfeed during treatment with VELCADE and for seven months after your final dose of VELCADE.

 You should also tell your doctor if you: